-If you average the above grades as you would traditionally do so (add the grades up and divide by the number of grades) you will get that our student has an average of 71, not 31.56.
-The way that the computer arrives at 31.56 is it adds the number of points you have earned (represented by the actual percentage) and divides it by the number of points possible.
+If you average the above grades in the traditional way (add the grades up and divide by the number of grades), you will get that our student has an average of 71, not 31.56.
+The way the computer arrives at 31.56 is that it adds the number of points you have earned (represented by the actual percentage) and divides it by the number of points possible.
 In all courses, each lesson is worth 100 points.
 Our student has earned a total of 284 points so far.
 Since there are nine lessons, the total number of points possible is 900.
-The current grade is calculated by dividing 284 by 900 and multiply by 100.
+The current grade is calculated by dividing 284 by 900 and multiplying by 100.
 This will give us 31.56%.
 As you complete more of your course this number will go up.
 It cannot go down because you are earning more points with each assignment you complete.

 The second point we will look at is the Lesson Average.
 To view the assignments for each lesson, click on the lesson name on the Grades page.

-If you were to calculate the average for this lesson in the traditional way (add the grades and divide by the number of assignments, the average would be a 92.
+If you were to calculate the average for this lesson in the traditional way (add the grades and divide by the number of assignments), the average would be a 92.
 However, that would be incorrect.
 Since each lesson is worth 100 points, each assignment is worth the same percentage of the entire lesson grade as the number of points it is worth.
-In other words, all assignments are not necessarily worth the same percentage.
-The number of points each assignment is worth can be found in the last set of parenthesis.
+In other words, assignments are not all necessarily worth the same percentage.
+The number of points each assignment is worth can be found in the last set of parentheses.
 In this case the first assignment is worth 12 points or 12%, the second 16 points or 16%, and so on.
-To calcualte the average grade for the lesson use the following model:
+To calculate the average grade for the lesson use the following model:

 Percent(1)(Grade(1)) + Percent(2)(Grade(2)) + Percent(3)(Grade(3)) + ... + Percent(n)(Grade(n))